SaraRands/sararands-site/index.md

 ## When the life you built no longer feels like yours

-People often come to me in moments when life stops making sense---when the story they’ve lived no longer matches the story unfolding.
+People often come to me in moments when life stops making sense—when the story they’ve lived no longer matches the story unfolding.

 Sometimes the shift is sudden:

 * a breakup or divorce you didn’t see coming
 * career burnout that hits hard
 * a diagnosis that rearranges everything
-* a loss that reshapes your world—--of a person, a relationship, or a version of life you counted on
+* a loss that reshapes your world—of a person, a relationship, or a version of life you counted on
 * a moment when you realize you can't keep going the way you have

 Other times, the change is quieter: